Review of Robert Kiyosaki’s Rich Dad, Poor Dad

 7. Management of people

-Other than that, I have to agree with John that some advice Robert dispensed were wrong and could be wholesomely dangerous.
+Other than that, I have to agree with John that some advice Robert dispensed was wrong and could be wholesomely dangerous.
 Here are some of the things I took from John’s analysis:

-• Do your research — don’t blindly believe what other people tells you
+• Do your research — don’t blindly believe what other people tell you.

 • Education is a good thing.
-Although there are several high school drop outs that did spectacularly well, the overwhelming odd is that the more educated you are, the more money you will make (relative to people in your own area of study)
+Although several high school dropouts did spectacularly well, the overwhelming odd is that the more educated you are, the more money you will make (relative to people in your area of study)

 Welcome to my experiment, your first post is a good one, and I hope to see you updating continually, and creating a resource for both our readers’ use.